NEU-CS-7250-S20-Staff/Assignment--Altair_and_JupyterLab_setup/README.md

     asyncio.set_event_loop_policy(asyncio.WindowsSelectorEventLoopPolicy())
 ```

 * You may run into issues where pip is using a different python than Jupyter Lab is running.
 E.g., you may install a package but then Jupyter complains it is unavailable.
 In that case, instead of `pip install` try running `python -m pip install`.
+Additionally, check if python is from the same environment as pip using `which pip` or `which pip3` and `which python`.

 * You may have trouble using Python and Jupyter Lab with the [Anaconda Distribution](https://www.anaconda.com/distribution/).
 In that case, one fix is to uninstall Anaconda completely and install basic [Python](https://www.python.org/downloads/).